HandleGod101/CSE676_DL_GroupRepo/README.md

 # Pytorch Implementation of CleanUNet

-This repo contains official PyTorch implementation of CleanUNet: [Speech Denoising in the Waveform Domain with Self-Attention](https://arxiv.org/abs/2202.07790).
-CleanUNet is a causal speech denoising model on the raw waveform.
-It is based on an encoder-decoder architecture combined with several self-attention blocks to refine its bottleneck representations, which is crucial to obtain good results.
-The model is optimized through a set of losses defined over both waveform and multi-resolution spectrograms.
-The proposed method outperforms the state-of-the-art models in terms of denoised speech quality from various objective and subjective evaluation metrics.
-Sound demos can be found in [This blog](https://nv-adlr.github.io/projects/cleanunet/).
+We use [CleanUNet](https://github.com/NVIDIA/CleanUNet) to implement this project.
+CleanUet is a causal speech denoising model on the raw waveform.
+For more information please look at this paper:[Speech Denoising in the Waveform Domain with Self-Attention](https://arxiv.org/abs/2202.07790)

 ## Datasets